This website uses cookies

 DIAMO, state enterprise, branch GEAM

-The mined uranium ore was subsequently processed in the chemical treatment plant.
-The resulting product was a chemical uranium concentrate – sodium diuranate.
-The chemical treatment also included elution of U-metal absorbed in the ionexchange resin of the decontamination plants for mine water treatment.
-The technological process of sludge water treatment produces sodium sulphate as a by-product.
+The mined uranium ore was subsequently processed in the Chemical Processing Plant.
+The resulting product was a chemical concentrate of uranium - ammonium diuranate.
+The Chemical Treatment Plant also elutes the U-metal sorbed on the ion exchangers of the decontamination stations during the treatment of mine water.
+In the technological process of treatment of tailings water, sodium sulphate is obtained as a by-product.

 Lower organisational units